Our Upcoming Events

 Alameda County Clean Water Program has launched a "LuvTheBay" photo mosaic project asking residents to pledge to eliminate litter.
 Take the pledge and submit a photo of yourself to visually demonstrate your committment to keep your neighborhood, creeks, and Bay free of litter.

 Technical Assistance Program for Food Service Establishments to Reduce Disposables ReThink Disposable is a free technical assistance program that helps food businesses implement best management practices to reduce waste, eliminate potential for litter, and cut costs by minimizing disposable product usage.
 If you are a caterer, a mobile food vendor, or a restaurant here is more information about the program.

 Sausal Creek Restoration Project

-The Sausal Creek Restoration Project has been released for public bid.
-Bids for construction of the project will be accepted through May 14, 2015.
-The contracting process will continue through summer and construction is anticipated to start in late summer 2015.
-The Project will remove 250 feet of underground culvert and concrete spillway, restore creek habitat, protect endangered infrastructure and will provide trout passage to upstream habitat.
+The Sausal Creek Restoration Project is under construction.
+The project will remove 250 feet of underground culvert and concrete spillway, restore creek habitat, protect endangered infrastructure and will provide trout passage to upstream habitat.
 More information on the Sausal Creek Restoration Project is available on our project page.

 Lake Merritt Gateway to Bay Reopened